Effective supplements: how do you know if they’re working?

 To know when a supplement is working, you must first understand the two kinds of supplements in question.

 Let’s tackle the “Huh?” supplements first, the ones you won’t feel working.

 How do I know I need a supplement?

 When there’s a vitamin or other nutrient deficiency, it’s sometimes symptom-free, something you won’t know you have.
 You may assume that “I feel fine, so I must be fine.”

 Unfortunately, in the case of nutrients like vitamins C and D3 and nutrients like CoQ10, to name just a few absolutely essential health givers, it’s unlikely you really are fine.

 I’ll focus on D3 for the moment, but almost every other supplement falls into the “feel it” or “won’t feel it” category.

-Around 90 out of 100 patients I see are dangerously D3 deficient—and don’t know it.
+Too many of us are dangerously D3 deficient—and don’t know it.
 I say dangerously because a 2014 study found that people with vitamin D3 deficiency were twice as likely to die prematurely—from all causes.

 The logic is simple.
 D3, as well as C and CoQ10, are prime players in millions of cellular interactions we literally can’t live without—and can contribute to an early death if not present or not functioning properly.